pwa-builder/manifest-previewer/README.md

 In addition, the properties below can be added for further programmatic control:
 - `siteUrl`: The PWA's URL.
   - Default: The result of `this.manifestUrl.substring(0, this.manifestUrl.lastIndexOf('manifest.json'))`
+- `enlargeText`: Text of the button that triggers the enlarge-preview mode.
+An empty string will hide the text, and hence disable the enlarge feature.
-- `disableFullscreen`: Boolean value that controls whether the "Click to enlarge Preview" button is displayed and the fullscreen mode is enabled.
+  - Default: "Click to enlarge Preview"
-  - Default: false
+- `onEnlarge`: Callback function fired when requesting to enlarge the preview.
+  - Default: Fullscreen request (refer to [https://developer.mozilla.org/en-US/docs/Web/API/Fullscreen_API](https://developer.mozilla.org/en-US/docs/Web/API/Fullscreen_API)) from the main preview content.
 - `cardTitle`: The main title of the component.
   - Default: "Preview"
 - `platform`: The platform to preview (this component currently supports `'windows'`, `'android'` and `'iOS'`).
 Note that clicking the platform buttons also changes the value of this property.